wintercms/docs/console-commands.md

 To also delete records that have no associated file in the local storage, pass the `--missing-files` option.

     php artisan winter:util purge orphans --missing-files

+<a name="winter-test"></a>
+#### Run unit tests

+Runs the core's, a specified plugin's or all the project's unit tests.

+All the project's tests:

+    php artisan winter:test

+Only the core's tests with the `--o|-core` option:

+    php artisan winter:test --o

+Only the specified plugin's tests with the `--p|-plugin=` option:

+    php artisan winter:test --p Acme.Demo

+Only a specified custom Test Suite with the `--c|-configuration=` option:

+    php artisan winter:test --c ./custom-path/phpunit.xml

+You can pass any of the PHP Unit options as long as you type them **after** the `winter:test` command's options:

+    php artisan winter:test --p Acme.Demo --filter=FilteredTest --stop-on-failure